Helpful?

 Does a Judge Always Need Evidence of a Fact?

-The Requirement of Proving That a Fact Is True Becomes Unnecessary Where the Fact Is Notoriously Known and Uncontroversial.
-For Such Facts a Judge May Simply Take Judicial Notice of the Fact Without Need of Any Evidence.
+Where a Fact Is So Notoriously Known As Being True a Judge May Take Judicial Notice of the Fact Without Requiring Evidence.

 Understanding the Principle Known As Taking Judicial Notice Without Evidence of Notoriously Known Truths